 Discussion

 Episodic memories refer to distinctive events that occurred at a specific time and space.
 These memories are composed of multiple components.
 In Chapter 1 we identified how the human hippocampus processes these episodic memories.
 These neurons (called Episode Specific Neurons; ESNs) increase their firing rate during encoding and retrieval of specific episodic memories.
-In the present chapter we extended these findings from single neurons to the population level by investigating the local field potential (LFP) as a proxy of multi unit activity.
+In the present chapter we extended these findings from single neurons to the population level by investigating the local field potential (LFP) as a proxy of multi-unit activity.
 We analysed two independent datasets that were collected using microelectrodes located in the human hippocampus while patients performed a memory association task.
 Power in the high frequency band (40-200 Hz) on a significant number of microwires was reinstated from encoding to retrieval of specific episodes.
 These findings cannot be explained by a content code (i.e., HFP induced by the presence of particular concepts).
-Applying the traditional criterion used in Concept Neuron detection to power in the high frequency band seems to be too conservative.
-However, when lowering this threshold, we found a significant number of microwires that show a consistent HFP increase when presenting specific concepts (CSM) despite the relatively small assembly size of Concept Neurons (10.1038/nrn3251).
-Importantly, the same threshold was also lowered for the group-level permutation test, which we used to determine the number of CSM expected under the null hypothesis.
+Applying the traditional criterion used to in Concept Neuron detection to detect a content code seems to be too conservative to detect significant increases in the HFP.
+However, when lowering this threshold, we found a significant number of microwires that show a consistent HFP increase when presenting specific concepts (CSW) despite the relatively small assembly size of Concept Neurons (10.1038/nrn3251).
+Importantly, the same threshold was also lowered for the group-level permutation test, which we used to determine the number of CSW expected under the null hypothesis.
 Concept Neuron activity might be reflected in the HFP due to the spatial clustering of Concept Neurons within the vicinity of a microwire (but see xx; neighbouring neurons often code something different).
 Alternatively, multiple Concept Neurons coding the same concept might be active within a short delay, leading to a higher deflection in the LFP.
 The development of new electrodes that enable the recording of multiple neurons that code the same concept at more precisely known locations (such as xx) might offer an answer to this question.